Cover Story

 Left alone with the last inch of her beer, Delia took stock.
 She was working for a principle-free sexual harasser who’d spy on and threaten young members of staff he’d sacked, invent cancers, suicides and sex tapes for the press and plotted to throw clients overboard if his machinations were exposed.
 Not quite what she’d hoped and dreamed for her new life in the capital.
 Delia was ashamed it had taken her so long to realize what she had to do.

-Not half as ashamed as we are at her.
+As ashamed as we are for her.
 Not good in a heroine you want to root for.
 Even at the end, when she has partially redeemed herself I was still questioning “why?”.
 This book was jam-packed with characters and plot-lines and I was fascinated by every single one. including the fictional fiction character of The Fox. **4 1/2 stars out of 5**

 March 21, 2020